Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Henry didn’t even glance at him.
 “I know what you said, Barker.
 And I don’t really care.”

 He slipped the cigar back into his mouth and swaggered forward, cocky as hell, planting himself dead centre in front of the control booth glass.
-His reflection stared us down in the live room, his presence filling the space like smoke.
+Stared us down in the live room.

 “So you’re the Hartgrave Tellers, huh?” he said finally, pulling the cigar out and rolling it between his fingers.
 His smirk deepened.
 “The new kids on the roster.
 Greg’s latest pet project.”